elenirotsides/Trivia-Bot/README.md

     > User 1 selects choice B, unselects choice B, then selects choice C. The correct answer was C and the bot accepts User 1's choice even though only the first selection should be considered.

-    The Discord API limits what we can do with reactions (which is how Trivia Bot collects answers).
+    The Discord API limits what can be done with reactions (which is how Trivia Bot collects answers).
 The solution would be to disregard any other clicks after the first attempt has been executed.
 The issue relevant to fixing this can be found by clicking [here](https://github.com/elenirotsides/Trivia-Bot/issues/52).

 -   The bot will throw an error, can be seen [here](https://github.com/elenirotsides/Trivia-Bot/issues/110), about Permissions, but I have no idea what causes it or how to fix it.
 I am actively investigating this and I hope to find a solution soon!